The Lincoln Lawyer (TV series): Release

 The first season premiered on Netflix on May 13, 2022.
 The first 5 episodes of the second season released on July 6, 2023, and the remaining episodes released August 3, 2023.
 The third season premiered on October 17, 2024.
+The fourth season premiered on February 5, 2026.

 Reception

 Audience viewership

 By its first three days of release, the series finished No. 2 on Netflix's weekly ratings.
 In its first full week of streaming, it was the platform's most-watched English-language series globally, with over 108 million viewing hours, more than three times the second-place show.
 Between May 8 and June 5, 2022, the series was watched 260.53 million hours globally.

+Following its premiere, the series performed strongly in viewership rankings.
+According to Netflix’s weekly Top 10 data, the first season ranked among the platform’s most-watched English-language television programs globally during its initial release period.
+The series continued to perform well with subsequent seasons, frequently appearing in Netflix’s global streaming rankings.
+Critics generally praised the show’s performances, particularly Manuel Garcia-Rulfo’s portrayal of Mickey Haller, as well as its courtroom storytelling and procedural format.

 Critical response

 For season 1, Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 16 critics, indicating "generally favorable reviews".

 For season 2, Metacritic assigned a score of 59 out of 100 based on 5 critics, indicating "mixed or average reviews".

 For season 3, Metacritic assigned a score of 68 out of 100 based on 4 critics, indicating "generally favorable reviews".

+For season 4, Metacritic assigned a score of 76 out of 100 based on 4 critics, indicating "generally favorable reviews".